rahul-gharat/dronahq-docs/docs/ui-builder/visibility-rules-validations.md

 ## Working with rules

- Adding rules in DronaHQ Studio is a user-friendly and intuitive process that allows developers to define conditions and corresponding actions, enabling dynamic behaviour and interactivity within the application.
+ Adding rules in DronaHQ is a user-friendly and intuitive process that allows developers to define conditions and corresponding actions, enabling dynamic behaviour and interactivity within the application.
 Rules serve as a powerful mechanism to respond to user input and system events, making it possible to control the visibility, state, and properties of controls based on specific conditions.

 <figure>
   <Thumbnail src="/img/ui-builder/rules-and-validation/working-with-rules.png" alt="working with rules" />